 Book Your Flight

 Find a cheap flight by using Skyscanner or Momondo.
-They are my two favorite search engines because they search websites and airlines around the globe, so you always know no stone is being left unturned.
+They are my two favorite search engines, because they search websites and airlines around the globe so you always know no stone is being left unturned.

 Book Your Accommodation

 You can book your hostel with Hostelworld as they have the largest inventory.
-If you want to stay somewhere other than a hostel, use Booking.com, as it consistently returns the cheapest rates for guesthouses and cheap hotels.
-I use them both all the time.
+If you want to stay somewhere other than a hostel, use Booking.com, as they consistently return the cheapest rates for guesthouses and hotels.
+I use them all the time.